Māori Data Sovereignty Network

 Te Pokapū

-The work programme of Te Mana Raraunga is overseen by a core working group, Te Pokapū.
-The members are:
+The work programme of Te Mana Raraunga is overseen by a core working group of volunteers, Te Pokapū.
+Te Pokapū consists of Te Pae Anamata (who oversee activities day-to-day) and Te Pae Onamata (former active members of Te Pokapū who now act as advisers).

 Tahu Kukutai